ga-wdi-pvd/http-mvc-intro-rails/README.md

 * Directories for CSS and Javascript files
 * `connection.rb`

-> Make notes about anything else that reminds you of Sinatra.
+> Make notes about anything else that reminds you of Sinatra, and anything that you are curious about.

 <details>
   <summary><strong>Answers...</strong></summary>